 At Gardner-Webb University, the University Honors Program is about far more than grades.
 It’s open-minded servant leadership.
 It’s courageous and creative academic inquiry.
 It’s a community of those who strive for the highest standards of social, spiritual, civic, and intellectual achievements.

 Our comprehensive University Honors Program nurtures academically qualified students in all majors.
 The program emphasizes Honors classes, leadership through co-curricular and academic activities and accomplishments, preparation for graduate school, and special activities.

-As part of the Honors Program, you will receive recognition during commencement exercises if you complete a minimum of 27 semester hours of Honors courses and receive the recommendation of the Honors faculty prior to graduating.
+As part of the University Honors Program, you will receive recognition during commencement exercises if you complete a minimum of 24 semester hours of Honors courses, participate in a minimum of 80 hours of community engagement, complete an approved Undergraduate Honors Thesis, and receive the recommendation of the Honors Faculty prior to graduation.

 The mission of the Gardner-Webb University Honors Program is to nurture academically qualified students in all majors by providing a program of enriched learning experiences in courses taught by an Honors faculty and to instill community pride in its members by encouraging students to become active in service-based projects.

-To achieve this purpose, the GWU Honors Program seeks to provide and encourage opportunities for:
+To achieve this purpose, the Gardner-Webb University Honors Program seeks to provide and encourage opportunities for:

 To join the Gardner-Webb University Honors Program, applicants must:

 Director of the University Honors ProgramAssistant Professor of PhysicsGardner-Webb UniversityP (704) 406-3804[email protected]